mapl/documentation/api.rst

 .. note::

-    - You must be administrator to delete users.
+    - You must be an administrator to delete users.